radical-cybertools/radical.saga/docs/source/library/job/index.rst

 :todo: Describe how to work with description.

-.. warning:: There is no guarantee that all middleware adaptors implement
-             all job description attributes.
-In case a specific attribute is not supported, the :meth:`~saga.job.Service.create_job` will
-             throw an exception.
-Please refer to the :ref:`chapter_middleware_adaptors` documentation for more
-             details and adaptor-specific lists of supported attributes.
+**Warning:** There is no guarantee that all middleware adaptors implement all job description attributes.
+In case a specific attribute is not supported, the :meth:`~saga.job.Service.create_job` will throw an exception.
+Please refer to the :ref:`chapter_middleware_adaptors` documentation for more details and adaptor-specific lists of supported attributes.

 .. autoclass:: saga.job.Description
    :members: